mahamzaidi/secret-marketplace/README.md

 1) Deploy the snip721 contract and call its create_viewing_key function.

 2) Save the code id, contract address, the deployer's address and the viewing key.
 Every user of the contract must create their own viewing key so that they can carry out special queries that require authentication.
+Also, private metadata is only visible by using the owner's viewing keys.

 3) Deloy the market place contract using another wallet address and call its create_viewing_key function.
 For simplicity you can keep the same wallet for both the deployments.